Three IMFD researchers receive Fondecyt Initiation grants

 Tools for tabular databases with graph capabilities

-Knowledge networks have emerged strongly as a novel and versatile model for organizing data, offering a number of advantages over other types of organizations: they have flexible schemas, which make it simple to handle the incomplete and changing data of today's world.
-However, most organizational information is stored in tabular data.
-At "Knowledge Graph Extraction from Tabular Sources".Sebastián Ferrada, Data & Artificial Intelligence FCFM Universidad de Chile academic and IMFD researcher, seeks to develop tools that allow users to analyze tabular data with the same flexibility and richness that knowledge graphs offer.
-This includes developing efficient algorithms and data structures to solve tasks such as community detection, optimal path finding and centrality analysis, while maintaining the semantics of the original data and taking advantage of the strengths of relational systems.
+Knowledge graphs have emerged as a powerful new and versatile model for organizing data, offering a number of advantages over other types of organizations: they have flexible schemas, which make it easy to handle the incomplete and changing data of our modern world.
+However, most of the information in organizations is stored in tabular data.
+In "Knowledge Graph Extraction from Tabular Sources,", Sebastián Ferrada, professor of Data & Artificial Intelligence at the University of Chile's Faculty of Chemistry, Physics, and Mathematics (FCFM) and researcher at IMFD, seeks to develop tools that allow users to analyze tabular data with the same flexibility and richness offered by knowledge graphs.
+This includes developing efficient algorithms and data structures to solve tasks such as community detection, optimal path search, and centrality analysis, while maintaining the semantics of the original data and leveraging the strengths of relational systems.

-Sebastian Ferrada
+Sebastián Ferrada